Xu-Jingyi/FedCorr/README.md

 **2.3 Illustration of local data partition**

-Three examples of non-IID data partition (after sorting) on CIFAR-10.
+Three examples of different non-IID data partition (after sorting) on CIFAR-10 among 100 clients.
+Details of the figure and the its code can be found in `plot.ipynb`.

 ![](img/noniid_all.png)